mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 ## Next Steps

-There are *many* reaources at your disposal if you are looking to learn more about 9front or plan9.
+There are *many* resources at your disposal if you are looking to learn more about 9front or plan9.
 Here are some of the best that I have found:

 *   http://fqa.9front.org